konigle/heroku-gcp-migration/docs/db-migration.md

 ./setup-db-bridge.sh
 ```

-3. Run the below commands to set up Londiste
+3. Run the below command to set up Londiste
 ```shell
 ./setup-londiste.sh
 ```
 This should finish without any errors.
+The SQL scripts by PGQ and Londiste are modified and copied under `londiste` directory to make them
+compatible with Heroku Postgres.

 After this setup, you will have below tools installed on the VM.
 1. londiste - replication agent